Investor News

 You get where this is going.

-In missing the opportunity to ask 'why coal?'
-Tabuchi also misses the opportunity to highlight the 'energy trilemma' and explain the underlying factors that influence Japan's energy mix.
+By missing the opportunity to ask, 'Why coal?'
+Tabuchi also misses the opportunity to highlight the 'energy trilemma' and explain the underlying factors influencing Japan's energy mix.

-So, before we dive further into the energy trilemma and coal's role in this model, it's handy to understand how Japan got to their current energy predicament.
+So, before we dive further into the role of energy trilemma and coal in this model, it's handy to understand how Japan got to its current energy predicament.

 Old Nuclear Plants Rapidly Retired

-The move towards the current rollout of new coal-fired power stations follows the 'Great East Japan Earthquake' of 2011 and the ensuing tsunami that caused the disaster at the Fukushima Daiichi Nuclear Power Plant.
+The move towards the current rollout of new coal-fired power stations follows the 2011 'Great East Japan Earthquake' and the ensuing tsunami that caused the disaster at the Fukushima Daiichi Nuclear Power Plant.

 Public outcry led to the precautionary shutdown and inspection of Japan's nuclear power stations, resulting in nuclear power generation falling to near zero by 2014.